pmitros/Science-Fallacies/README.md

 especially as presented in K-12 classrooms, popular press, and popular books, is [quite often](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124) quite wrong.
+This undermines the credibility of science where it is right.
 We will work in small groups to explore some of the issues in the scientific establishment, and try to come up with ways to fix them.

 A [draft curriculum](http://www.sciencefallacies.org/) with recommended pre-work is available.
 Session limited to 30 participants.